Vanduser, Missouri

 Vanduser is a village in Scott County, Missouri, United States.
 The population was 267 at the 2010 census.
 The zip code is 63784.

 History

 Vanduser was laid out in 1895 when the railroad was extended to that point.
 A post office called Vanduser has been in operation since 1898.
 The community has the name of John Vanduser, the original owner of the town site.

-Vanduser is also the home of the infamous Mike Foster, world renowned street racer and driver of a 1981 El Camino called "The Trap Queen".